 McMillen, S. I. M.D., None of These Diseases.
 Spire Books.
 1973.

 The Mosaic dietary laws provided that great freedom.
 The Israelites did not see the level of disease the Egyptians had experienced.
-After Jesus death, return to physical life, and return to heaven the Mosaic dietary laws were revoked.
-They were no longer needed because 1) God was putting both Jews and Gentiles together into something we call the church, and 2) the sanitary practices were now personal choice.
+After Jesus death, resurrection and return to heaven, the Mosaic dietary laws were revoked.
+They were no longer needed because 1) God was putting both Jews and Gentiles together into the body we call the church, and 2) the sanitary practices were now personal choice.

 But food will not commend us to God; we are neither the worse if we do not eat, nor the better if we do eat.
 (NASB) 1 Corinthians 8:8